Electronic Lab Notebook (ELN)

 To delete an icon, simply click the trashcan icon.

-Sections within an ELN page can be dragged and moved to reorder so it makes the most sense for your project.
-To drag and move sections, select the section you want to move and drag it to the location you want it to reside.
+Sections within an ELN page can be dragged and moved to reorder.
+To drag and move sections, select the stacked lines of a section and drag it to reassign its location.

 Yes, you can hide sections by clicking the eye icon located by the section you want to hide, in the control panel.